-The participation in this outstanding conference is free!
-For registration please read the registration instruction, fill the registration form and send it electronically as described in the instructions to the JIU of the UN in Geneva.
+Participation in this outstanding conference is free!
+For registration please read the registration instruction, fill the registration form, and send it electronically as described in the instructions to the JIU of the UN in Geneva.

 We hope to see you soon there.